 Curious about bike share but not ready to make a membership commitment?
-Single Trip or Explorer passes are the way to go.
+Single Trip or Adventure passes are the way to go.
 Click here for more information.

 About the Bikes

-Blue Bikes bikes are easy, fun and safe to use and ride.
+Bluebikes are easy, fun and safe to use and ride.
 They are step-thru frames, have 3 speeds, front and rear flashing LED lights and a handy front rack.
-Blue Bikes bikes are designed to be used comfortably by people of a wide range of heights, simply by adjusting the seat height.
+Bluebikes are designed to be used comfortably by people of a wide range of heights, simply by adjusting the seat height.

 Bike Sharing Stations

 Bike sharing stations can be located on public or private property and are placed throughout the city to enable people to readily reach there destinations.
 The stations are solar powered and also include a kiosk for purchases and a two-sided information panel with maps and instructions.